epimorphics/ea-page-common/readme.md

 * `sass/_service-phase.scss`
   Syling for the alpha- or beta- phase banner

+* `css/ea-common.css`
+  Plain CSS file for use in non-Sass projects.
+See note below about Bootstrap.

 * `html/page-top-bar.hbs`
   Example markup for page top bar as a Handlebars template